rakshita-vijay/rag-agentic-ai/README.md

 ---

 ## Installation
 No manual installation required - the script automatically checks for and installs:
-1. Python 3.10-3.13
-2. CrewAI library
+1. CrewAI library
-3. Required dependencies
+2. Required dependencies

 ---